 - Make it obvious which paragraphs and headlines belong together.

-- Organize website content into clear categories that correspond to an item on your navigation bar.
+- Organize website content into clear categories corresponding to your navigation bar item.

 - Critical information should be accessible with a single click from your top navigation.

-Your website’s readability is influenced by color, contrast, font, font-size, spelling, and sentence structure.
+Your website’s readability is influenced by color, contrast, font size, spelling, and sentence structure.

 - Make sure the color contrast between your text and background is high.

 - Choose a font that isn’t difficult to read.
 Swirly or elaborate handwritten fonts are often challenging to decipher.
 A basic sans-serif or serif font is your best friend when it comes to readability.

 - Similarly, some people might struggle to read the text if it falls below a specific font size: the bigger, the more readable.
 So, try not to have any paragraph fall below 16px.

 - When writing your website’s copy, keep it simple.
 The more straightforward your wording, the more accessible your website will be for a broader audience.
 Avoid jargon, technical, and scientific terms where possible.